from the collection of the New York Public Library |

-In 1880 Charles Tiffany, founder and principal owner of Tiffany & Co. jewelers, and his wife Harriet Olivia Avery Young were living in a luxurious home on Madison Avenue near 38th Street along with their daughter Louise.
-Their sons, Charles and Louis Comfort Tiffany had since moved out -- Louis and his family were living in an apartment building on 26th Street.
+In 1880, Charles Tiffany, founder and principal owner of Tiffany & Co. jewelers, and his wife Harriet Olivia Avery Young lived in a luxurious home on Madison Avenue near 38th Street along with their daughter Louise.
+Their sons, Charles and Louis Comfort Tiffany had since moved out--Louis and his family were living in an apartment building on 26th Street.

-Charles Tiffany, in 1882, decided to build a gigantic, multi-family home for the entire family.
-Land was purchased on the southwest corner of Madison Avenue and 72nd Street where other mansions were just beginning to rise.
-Although Charles apparently contacted the young architectural firm of McKim, Mead & White, it was Louis who quickly took over the project.
+To reunite the family, in 1882 Charles Tiffany laid plans for a multi-family.
+Land was purchased on the northwest corner of Madison Avenue and 72nd Street where other mansions were just beginning to rise.
+Although Charles seems to have contracted the architectural firm of McKim, Mead & White, it was son Louis who quickly took over the project.

-Tiffany and Stanford White knew each other well.
+Louis Comfort Tiffany and Stanford White knew one other well.
 Four years earlier Tiffany and artist/decorator Lockwood de Forest had formed Louis Comfort Tiffany and Associated American Artists.
 Among the firm’s esteemed associates were Candace Wheeler, Samuel Colman and Stanford White.

-Tiffany presented White with a preliminary sketch – a mammoth Romanesque structure with turrets and arches, balconies and gables.
-The house was to be, actually, three separate homes in one.
-Charles and Harriet were to have the first and second floors, the unmarried Louise would take up the third floor, and Louis would have the fourth and fifth floors.
+Tiffany presented White with a preliminary sketch–a mammoth Romanesque structure with turrets and arches, balconies and gables.
+The house was to be, in fact, three residence in one.
+Charles and Harriet were to have the first and second floors, the unmarried Louise would take up the third floor, and Louis and his family would have the fourth and fifth floors.

-White was successful, however, in diluting the heaviness of Tiffany’s sketches by substituting beige, speckled brick for stone.
+White was successful, however, in diluting the heaviness of Tiffany’s sketches by substituting beige, speckled brick for stone above the two-story base.
 The brick, formulated by White, was produced by the Perth Amboy Terra Cotta Company and became known as Tiffany brick.
 He additionally softened the heavy medieval feeling by adding triple Palladian windows to the south gables and including “Colonial” features.

 Tiffany’s wife, Mary Woodbridge Goddard, died the year before the house was finished.
 The widowed artist would move into the mansion in 1885 with his two sons and two daughters.

-When completed the monumental 57-room house dominated the nearly-empty neighborhood.
-An immense stone arch served as the entrance with an ornate metal fence-like gate that could be raised and lowered.
-Visitors pulling up in their carriages could step directly onto a stone “pulpit” without the inconvenience of stepping down to the pavement.
+When completed, the monumental 57-room structure dominated the nearly-empty neighborhood.
+An immense stone arch served as the entrance with an ornate metal portculis-like gate that could be raised and lowered.
+Visitors arriving in their carriages could step directly onto a stone “pulpit” (or carriage step) without the inconvenience of stepping down to the pavement.

 Charles Tiffany disliked his finished space and never lived in the new mansion, opting instead to stay in the house 30 blocks south.

-Louis Tiffany’s colossal duplex included his studio – a soaring space 45-feet high, actually about three stories in height.
+Louis Tiffany’s colossal duplex included his studio–a soaring space 45-feet high (the equivalent of about three stories).
 The focal point of the magical room was a great, central fireplace with four openings, in the form of an art nouveau tree trunk.
-From the open rafters hung a hodgepodge of brasses, ironwork and decorative glassware; while palms and exotic plans appeared to sprout from the corners.
-Later, in 1902 a large Aeolian organ would be installed in a balcony here with a console case designed by Tiffany himself.
+From the open rafters hung a hodgepodge of brasses, ironwork and decorative glassware, while palms and exotic plans appeared to sprout from the corners.
+Later, in 1902, a large Aeolian organ would be installed in a balcony here with a console case designed by Tiffany himself.

-Associates Artists helped decorate the mansion.
-Intricate teakwood panels carved in India were imported by de Forest, who would later slather his own house on East 10th Street with similar carvings.
-The rooms were highly disparate – some nearly Spartan in their design; others dripping with art nouveau ornament.
+Associates Artists, naturally, helped decorate the mansion.
+Intricate teakwood panels carved in India were imported by De Forest, who would later slather his own house on East 10th Street with similar carvings.
+The rooms were highly disparate–some nearly Spartan in their design, others dripping with Art Nouveau ornament.

 A year after moving in, Tiffany married Louise Wakeman Knox.
 The couple would add a son and three daughters to the large family.

-In 1907 John H. Matthews and his family were leasing the Villard apartments.
-On April 3 of that year, the Matthews’ daughter Eulalie was married in the drawing room “which was decorated with flowers and palms,” according to The Times.
+In 1907, John H. Matthews and his family were leasing the Villard apartments.
+On April 3 of that year, the Matthews’ daughter Eulalie was married in the drawing room, “which was decorated with flowers and palms,” according to The New York Times.

 After nearly a half century in the house, Louis Comfort Tiffany died here in 1933.
-Three years later the family sold the house to a developer and the unique mansion was demolished to make way for a modern apartment building; certainly one of the most lamentable losses in the city’s history.
+Three years later the family sold the house to a developer and the unique mansion was demolished to make way for a modern apartment building.
+It was one of the most lamentable losses in the city’s history.

 ReplyDelete